sxiii/bank-of-ideas/software/fight-fake-science.md

 ## Brief description
 Web-based tool that allows you to fight fake science in effective manner (by betting & voting).

+In super-short, FFS allows you to bet against fake science - both WITH exact and WITHOUT exact opponent.

 In another terms, the project will help populating the SCIENTIFIC approach while users also can earn money.

 NB: this is not a betting project idea, but it's a SCIENTIFIC AMPLIFICATION project.